mrDIMAS/rusty-shooter/README.md

 - [ ] Lightning gun.
 - [ ] Machine gun.
 - [ ] Player's ability to punch enemies in face by weapon.
-- [ ] Ability to pickup dropped weapons - current actor drops all its weapon when die, but this is useless because weapons will float in the air for eternity.